In This Article

 BitMEX itself is a registered company in the Republic of Seychelles.
 It’s a worldwide service except for the following countries:

-• United States of America
+- United States of America

-The exchange doesn’t limit access for any locations, due to the fact that it does not handle fiat currency deposits or trading pairs.
-Local laws may affect your use of the service, however this is out of the exchange’s control.
+The exchange doesn’t limit access to any locations because it does not handle fiat currency deposits or trading pairs.
+Local laws may affect your use of the service, but this is out of the exchange’s control.
+If you are located in one of the aforementioned sanctioned countries, use BitMEX at your own risk.

 6. Customer Support and Reviews